UPDATED NOVEMBER 2020

 - Available for Pre-K, Kindergarten and Primary curricula in English and Kindergarten curriculum in Spanish

-- Available by subscription only and lasts for the full academic year
+- Available by subscription only and lasts for the full academic year, expiring August 31, 2021

-- Weekly video lessons can be shared in your remote learning lessons plans and students can participate in the activities provided in each video
+- Weekly video lessons can be shared in your remote learning lessons plans by copying and pasting each link so that students can participate in the activities provided while at home

 1. Setting up your recording